-Illustratively, it would not be out of place to draw an analogy from a situation where a crime occurs under the jurisdiction of the Superintendent and in the criminal proceedings emanating therefrom, some police personnel are held quilty, and thereafter, a criminal case as also departmental proceedings, based on such acts of commissions or omissions, is opened against the said Superintendent of Police, on the premise that such incident transpired under his overall watch and control.
-This would be an extreme and absurd extension of the dereliction of duty principle of and/or connivance, in the absence of overwhelming material establishing guilt, or at the very least, negating the probability of his innocence.
+42. Illustratively, it would not be out of place to draw an analogy from a situation where a crime occurs jurisdiction of the Superintendent the and in the criminal proceedings emanating therefrom, some police personnel are held guilty, and thereafter, a criminal case as also departmental proceedings, based on such acts of commissions or omissions, is opened against the said Superintendent the of Police, on premise that such incident transpired under his overall watch and control.
+This extreme and absurd extension would be an dereliction of duty and/or principle of active connivance, in the absence of overwhelming material establishing guilt, or at the very least, negating the probability of his innocence.

-43. This Court would hasten to add that it should not be construed that the appellant, being the Commandant, had no responsibility/duty to prevent such incident, but to stretch it to the extent label him an active partner and/or facilitator of such crime is wholly unjustified, having regard to the present factual matrix.
+43. This Court would hasten to add that it should not construed that the appellant, being be Commandant, had no responsibility/duty to prevent such incident, but to stretch it to the extent to label him an active partner and/or facilitator of such crime is wholly unjustified, having regard to the present factual matrix.
 Notably, solely on the strength of the statement of Subedar Didar Singh who is said to have confessed to his involvement in the incident but goes on to add that it was at the behest of and upon the direction of the appellant the appellant was subjected to punishment.